All Episodes

 Is that real, by the way?

-That is that is so real.
+That is so real.

-And it is animated by the Biden Harris embrace of the most radical, neo-Marxist, destructive, arsonistic impulses of the Black Lives Matter movement.
+And it is animated by the Biden-Harris embrace of the most radical, neo-Marxist, destructive, arsonistic impulses of the Black Lives Matter movement.

-A lot of Hispanics are our builders.
+A lot of Hispanics are builders.

 They build strong churches, strong families, strong communities.

-And you're talking, I just want to delineate you talking about Black Lives Matter, the group that chance, you know, what do we want?
+Are you talking about Black Lives Matter, the group that chants, you know, what do we want dead cops?

-Dead cops, why don't we want them now?
+When do we want them now?

 That's not to say that everyone who's engaged in a peaceful protest is a Marxist, but when you look at the organizing influence, that is what it is.